ellis/roboliq/roboliq/tutorials/commandSpecs.md

 Properties:

-* `agent: string` -- Agent identifier
+* `agent: Agent` -- Agent identifier
-* `equipment: string` -- Equipment identifier
+* `equipment: Equipment` -- Equipment identifier
-* `till: number` -- Number of seconds to wait till from the time the timer was started
+* `till: Duration` -- Number of seconds to wait till from the time the timer was started
 * `stop: boolean` -- Whether to stop the timer after waiting, or let it continue

 ## timer.doAndWait